Chapter 24:

 ‘Even I didn’t know about the one under the sea!’
 Sumire said.

-‘Ah… well…’ Mutsuki smiled faintly while he combed his fingers through his ponytail.
+‘Ah… well…’ Mutsuki smiled.
 ‘Let’s just say… that I had a strange childhood.’

 ‘Hmm.
 Strange enough that my family’s house was built on one of those hotspots,’ Mutsuki said with a small laugh.
 ‘My grandmother used to say it was like living on the roof of a sleeping dragon.
-Every once in a while, the ground would hum, or the tea would ripple on its own.’
+Every once in a while, the ground would vibrate, or the tea would ripple on its own.’

 Sumire tilted her head.
 ‘Wasn’t that scary?’